Atlanta, GA

 Founded in 2013 by Chris Montana, Fitzgerald Gin is sold in Minneapolis, MN.

 After not being able to find a tasty gin, the founders decided to create their own.
-Ingenious' mission is to 'uphold their core values of honor, courage, commitment, and integrity in every bottle they produce.'
+Ingenious' mission is to "uphold their core values of honor, courage, commitment, and integrity in every bottle they produce."

-Black-Owned Wines
+Wines

 This California wine brand is owned by Robin and Andrea McBride.
 McBride Sisters Wines is now the largest Black-owned wine company in the United States.
-They also produce other wine lines, She Can and Black Girl Magic.

 Founded by Donae Burston, this brand donates a portion of its proceeds to nonprofits that serve 'underrepresented and underserved' communities.